pancsta/asyncmachine-go/pkg/machine/README.md

 // was Foo active before?
 tx.TimeIndexBefore().Is1("Foo")

-// is Foo active after?
+// will Foo be active after?
 tx.TimeIndexAfter().Is1("Foo")

 // is Foo queued?